DAF201/2022_fall_school_garbage/CS_2305_note.md

 - if U consistants of 3,4,and 5, and P(x) is "x>2" then ∃xP(x) is true, and ∀xP(x) is true

 - buf if P(x) is "x<2", then ∃xP(x) is false, and ∀xP(x) is false

+---

+Generally, an implicit assumption is made that all domains of discourse for quantifier are non empty

+if the domain is empty, for all propositional function:

+∃x=False, ∀x=True

+---

+# Truth set

+If P(X) is a predicate and x has domain of D, the truth set of the P(x) is the set of all elements of D that make P(x) true when they are subsituted for x

+EX: Suppose the domain Z+, the set of positive int, the truth of ∃x, x is factor of 8 is {1,2,4,8}